 When we eat protein, glucagon balances the effects of insulin.

 - Most people see a negligible blood sugar response to protein.
 Many people who are metabolically healthy see their blood sugars drop after a higher protein, low carb meal.

-- At the other end of the spectrum, people who have diabetes or significant insulin resistance often see some rise in blood glucose because their glucagon response is not being matched by their insulin.
+- At the other end of the spectrum, people who have diabetes or significant insulin resistance often see some rise in blood glucose because their insulin is not matching their glucagon response.

 However, a short-term increase in blood sugars should not be seen as a reason to avoid protein.
 Protein tends to increase satiety and help reduce your overall energy intake across the day.
 The fact that people who are insulin resistant see more of their protein being converted to glucose means that they actually need to focus on a higher percentage of protein to make up for the protein being lost to glucose.
 As per the Protein Leverage Hypothesis, their appetite will go in search of more food to make up for the lost protein and to ensure they get the protein they require.

 If you’re interested in learning more about this, can check out: